endjamenson/WiFiDetector/README.md

 Update the thing when it asks, use wifi or whatever you want.
 Restart it when it tells you to.

+Once you are logged into the desktop, open up a terminal.

+While I tried to ensure that it installs automatically, there seems to be some issue with Xterm.
+Install it manually first with passing the command-

+sudo apt-get update && sudo apt-get install -y xterm

-Once you are logged into the desktop, open up a terminal and change directory into the folder that you downloaded with the files in it.
+After Xterm installs, change the directory into the folder that you downloaded with the files in it.
 Make sure the folder name on the desktop is called files.
 In my case, I passed the command

 cd Desktop/files

 Once you are in the directory with the files to install, pass the commad

 sudo python3 installer.py

+Once this has been done, the device will be in the desired state, as long as no monitor is installed, and you are not remoted into the device.
+It will scan for any new MAC addresses and alarm whenever they are found, and turn on Pin 5 of the raspberry pi.